dulimarta/spherical-easel/docs/tools/display.md

 ::: tool-title

-## Hide Object
+## Hide Object <IconBase icon-name="hide" />

 :::
 ::: tool-description

 Hide selected objects.

 ::: tool-details

-- Clicking at a location hides all nearby objects.
+- Mousing over an object will highlight the object in focus and clicking will hide that object.
 - When an object is hidden its label is also hidden.
-However, after using this tool, you can select the object in the Objects Tab and then use the Style Panel to show the label.
-This allows the user to hide an angle marker and but then use the angle marker's label to display text to label the angle.
+If the user wishes to display a label without displaying the object, the user can select the object in the Objects Tab <IconBase icon-size = 12 icon-name="objectsTab" /> and then use display label toggle button <IconBase icon-size = 12 icon-name="showNodeLabel" /> to show the label.
-- When hiding a line segment or point that is part of a [Measured Angle](/tools/measurement.html#angle) and an angle marker is display, hiding that object will also hide the angle marker.
-- If the user would like to show all hidden objects, hold the <kbd>S</kbd> key and click on the Sphere Canvas and all hidden objects will be shown.
+- While using this tool, if the user would like to show _all_ hidden objects, press the <kbd>S</kbd> (Capital S) key and all hidden objects will be shown.
+- While using this tool, if the user would like to show all the objects that the user has hidden _since_ _the_ _tool_ was activated, press the <kbd>s</kbd> (lowercase s) key and those objects will be shown.
 - If this tool is activated with any objects selected, the selected objects are hidden automatically.
-  ::: tip
-  If when clicking at a location more than one object becomes hidden and this is not the desired behavior, then Undo you first action, change to the [Selection Tool](edit.html#selection), and then select the object or objects to be hidden.
-Then activating this tool will hide the selected objects.

   :::

   ::: tool-title